GenAI-interaction-research/.github/profile/README.md

 ## Licensing

 Our intention is for resources shared here to be openly reusable.
-A specific open license will be chosen and placed in the **[LICENSE](LICENSE)** file soon.
+This project is licensed under the [MIT License](https://github.com/GenAI-interaction-research/.github/blob/main/LICENSE)..

 ## Questions?